 WHY ARE ROUNDUP® LAWSUITS BEING FILED?

-The Roundup lawsuits claim that Monsanto has known for more than 30 years there is a link between the use of Roundup and multiple forms of cancer, but failed to warn users of the increased risk.
+The Roundup lawyer claim that Monsanto has known for more than 30 years there is a link between the use of Roundup and multiple forms of cancer, but failed to warn users of the increased risk.
 Decisions were made by Monsanto not to warn the public, and even marketed the product to be as safe as table salt and practically non-toxic to humans, pets, birds and fish.
 Litigation documents show that Monsanto created fake data and attacked legitimate studies exposing the dangers of Roundup, and created a campaign of misinformation to convince government agencies, farmers, and the general population that its herbicide was safe.
 The documents even show that Monsanto colluded with the EPA to refute the connection between Roundup and cancer.
 Although Monsanto has either denied the dangers of Glyphosate or continues to claim that evidence for Glyphosate toxicity is “inconclusive,” the truth has been coming out in the course of growing litigation from plaintiffs alleging that their illnesses and injuries were caused by exposure to Glyphosate.